diodesign/diosix/docs/running.md

 ## Objectives

-The outcome will booting one or more guest operating systems, such as Linux, on Diosix within a Qemu emulated environment.
+The outcome will involve booting one or more guest operating systems, such as Linux, on Diosix within a Qemu emulated environment.
 You can also just build the project to install its executable package on real hardware.

 ## Table of contents